AmrGamalN/zoho-crm-trello-sync/README.md

 -  Centralized response and error structure.
 -  Modular code with Singleton services and environment configuration.
 -  Using logger winston to save error in file
+-  Using job cron to polling and fetch recently modified or created deals using Zoho CRM’s API.

 ## What I Have Implemented